Tips and Advice on Traveling Solo on Safari in Uganda

 However, it is essential to note that solo travel on a safari generally comes at a higher cost.
-A lone traveler cannot share Transport and Room expenses with anyone else.
-Traveling alone on a safari costs more unless you go on a scheduled group safari.
+Unlike traveling with others, you cannot share transportation and room expenses with fellow travelers.
+Traveling alone can be more expensive unless you choose to join a scheduled group safari.

 The Reality – You receive Individual Attention, but Traveling Solo on Safari costs you more:

 Practical Advice on Traveling Solo on Safari in Uganda: When it comes to the cost of a Solo Safari, it is not the park entrance fees or the gorilla and Chimpanzee permits; it is the transportation, including the fuel, that means more money

 Transport is using a proper safari vehicle for maximum viewing of wildlife, an experienced driver-guide with experience, and having no one sharing the cost of fuel.
 Presently diesel fuel runs about 90 Cents plus a liter.

 When there is no one to share the costs, you alone have to bear the expenses of transportation, driver, and fuel.
 There is also the added cost of single rooms, which is more than a shared room with another person.